Skip to main content

 ABOUT THE PROJECT

-In the current course of treatment, all patients who are to start uric acid-lowering drugs receive a one-hour conversation with a nurse, who informs them about the disease, the treatment goal, drug treatment and dietary advice.
-The patient is then followed up with monthly blood sampling and telephone consultation with a nurse until the treatment goal is reached.
+In today's course of treatment, all patients who start uric acidic drugs receive a conversation with a nurse, who informs about the disease, the treatment target, drug treatment and dietary advice.
+The patient is then followed up with monthly blood sampling and telephone consultation with a nurse until the treatment target is reached.

 WHO CAN JOIN?